deps/temp100/README.md

 This program requires that telldus-core is installed and working: http://developer.telldus.se/

 ## Usage
 Run the compiled binary.
-A file will be produced with all found sensor data.
+A fixed width file will be produced with all found sensor data.

+I have a Camel route that picks it up and inserts it into a database.
+YMMV.

 ## Why?
 Because it amused me.